bglarkin/tallgrass_restoration_legacies/plant.md

 # Results

-## Visualization and output of abundance data
+## Traits: sites with abundance data

 Run a PCA on chord-transformed traits data from sites with abundance data, perform typical basic diagnostics.
 This should be done without